Tempera Vs Acrylic Paint – What Is the Difference

 Step 1: Arrange the Items

 First of all, you need to arrange things in a manner and put all the essential items in the range of your hands.
-And the main tools are brushes, pencils, tempera paints, and a bowl of water to wash the brushes and many others.
+The main tools are brushes, pencils, tempera paints, and a bowl of water to wash the brushes and many others.

-If you don’t arrange things properly, then you can’t focus on your painting, and your whole time will waste finding the tools.
+If you don’t arrange things properly, then you can’t focus on your painting and your whole time will be wasted finding the tools.

 Step 2: Draw an Outline: